EENI Global Business School

 The Northern Triangle countries Agreements (El Salvador, Guatemala, and Honduras) with Mexico and Colombia

-2. North America: CAFTA-DR agreement (United States-Central America-Dominican Republic), Honduras-Canada, Canada-Costa Rica, Panama-Canada, United States-Panama FTA
+2. North America: CAFTA-DR agreement (United States-Central America-Dominican Republic), Honduras-Canada, Canada-Costa Rica, Panama-Canada, United States-Panama Agreement

 4. Europe: Association Agreement with the EU, EFTA-Central America